 "I'll fortify your barrier with an earthen vine shield then with my nature shifting.
 Go!"
 Raz commanded.

 Tarie took a deep breath, preparing to concentrate on his task with a raised hand and gemstone staff.
-The entire clearing began to light up with clusters of light particles manifesting themselves around the shadowy blobs of energy.
+The entire clearing lit up with clusters of light particles manifesting themselves around the shadowy blobs of energy.
 Meanwhile, Raz extended his arms, summoning up vine clusters to attach to the tangible light dome.
 The entire area shook violently from tremendous energy building up, with chunks of rocks in the nearby walls crumbled away rapidly.
 Great cracks formed in the ground, as if a powerful earthquake was happening.
 Tarie held his ground as he focused on maintaining the light barrier around the exponentially growing masses of energy.
 "Ugh, I-I think we have this!
 Maybe?" he said.

 Pepper tore away, noticing a third monstrosity entering the alley.
 "You cannot stop the might of shadow!" the druid cried in a raspy voice, rushing at Tarie's back.
 Pepper tensed her entire body upon hearing the druid, cupping her hands in warning after spotting the enemy.
 "Look out Mister Beyworth!"
 Rushing over to the monk's side, she blocked the druid's path to Tarie.